An alternative provider means any provider of higher education courses that:

 Alternative providers are not regulated in quite the same way as publicly funded providers and this means there are some important differences for students.

-Students on designated courses at alternative providers can access student support in the same way as they could at a publicly funded provider.
-But there is a £6,000* limit on course fee loans and any amount charged above this level has to be met from the student’s personal finances.
+Eligible students on designated courses at alternative providers can access student support in the same way as they could at a publicly funded provider.
+But there is a £6,000 limit on course fee loans and any amount charged above this level has to be met from the student’s personal finances.

 The Government – the Department for Business, Innovation and Skills – is ultimately responsible for regulating alternative providers.